 Whole school approaches The universal offer to all children and YP.
-Additional, targeted support and provision Specialist, individualised support and provision Å Indian Queens School staff consult children and their families to ensure that the pupil voice is heard and responded to throughout the school.
-Children are encouraged to share their views through pupil, group and class conferences, questionnaires and whole school council meetings. • Children with SEND are included in all aspects of conferencing opportunities and consultation.
+Additional, targeted support and provision Specialist, individualised support and provision Indian Queens School staff consult children and their families to ensure that the pupil voice is heard and responded to throughout the school.
+Children are encouraged to share their views through pupil, group and class conferences, questionnaires and whole school council meetings. aspects of conferencing opportunities and consultation.
 They are supported where necessary to develop their voice.
-Each child is encouraged to consider who their trusted adults are (those staff with whom they feel they have a very trusting relationship and prefer to speak with). planning and reviewing individual support.
+Each child support. • Wherever possible, the children's views contribute to SEND reviews and TAC